Distributed Secret Dissemination Across a Network: Algorithm for Secret Sharing Over General Networks

-The \sneaka, as described in the preceding sections, requires the graph to satisfy the $k$-propagating-dealer property.
-If the graph does not satisfy this property, then a subset of the participants will not receive their shares.
-In Appendix~\ref{app:exceptions}, we present an extension of the \sneaka that ensures secure dissemination of shares to these participants as well, by employing separate secure transmissions~\cite{dolev1993perfectly} from the dealer to certain intermediate nodes in the graph.

-The \sneaka can also handle actively-adversarial participants, and allows for efficient addition of new participants in the absence of trusted entities.
-It also supports two-threshold secret sharing~\cite{franklin1992communication}, i.e., allows for improved efficiency when the $(k-1)$-collusion-resistance condition is relaxed to $\ell$-collusion-resistance with $\ell<k-1$.
-These extensions are discussed in Appendix~\ref{app:extensions}.

-In certain scenarios, the network topology may be known beforehand, and it may be desired to verify whether the topology satisfies the $d$-propagating-dealer condition.
-This task can be performed efficiently by simply simulating the communication protocol of the \sneaka (Algorithm~\ref{algo:comm}) on the given network: the $d$-propagating dealer condition is satisfied if and only if all nodes receive data from at least $d$ other nodes.
+\begin{remark} In certain scenarios, the communication network topology may be known beforehand, and it may be desired to verify whether the topology satisfies the $d$-propagating-dealer condition.
+This task can be performed efficiently by simply simulating the communication protocol of \sneaka (Algorithm~\ref{algo:comm}) on the given network: the $d$-propagating dealer condition is satisfied if and only if all nodes receive data from at least $d$ other nodes. \end{remark}